ibm-cloud-docs/ssh-keys/generating-and-using-ssh-keys-remote-host-authentication.md

 ## Generating SSH keys on Linux
 {: #generating-ssh-keys-on-linux}

-To generate an SSH key on your Linux server run the command `ssh-keygen`.
-The command can take flags if you would like to customize the type of key that is generated as well as the signing algorithms used to generate the key.
+To generate an SSH key on your Linux server, run the command `ssh-keygen`.
+The command can take flags if you would like to customize the type of key that is generated and the signing algorithms that are used to generate the key.
 This example generates a standard 2048-bit RSA key without a passphrase.
-The command prompts you for the location to store the key (default is $HOME/.ssh/) as well as a passphrase to secure the SSH key.
+The command prompts you for the location to store the key (default is $HOME/.ssh/) and a passphrase to secure the SSH key.

 ```text
 root@bck2:/etc# ssh-keygen